Graduate School of Economics

 Educational and research objectives

-Graduate School of Economics aims to contribute to the development of Japan and Asia by nurturing research and professionals with advanced specialized knowledge and the deep analytical skills and insight required to respond to increasingly complex economic and social changes.
+Graduate School of Economics aims to contribute to the development of Japan and Asia by cultivating research and professionals who possess advanced specialized knowledge and deep analytical and insightful skills to respond to the increasingly complex changes in the economic and social spheres.

 open all